GoosefleetEO/aa-structures/README.md

 - Low Power
 - Abandoned

 Note that the power modes are inferred, since ESI does not provide the current power mode of structures.
 So they may not be 100% accurate.

-If is unclear wether a structure is "Low Power" or "Abandoned", the power mode will be shown as "Abandoned?".
+If it is unclear wether a structure is "Low Power" or "Abandoned", the power mode will be shown as "Abandoned?".
+This usually happens if a structure already was on "Low Power" before this update has been installed, so the app has no information when it was last online.
+As mitigation you can manually update the field "last online at" for a structure on the admin site.

 ### Notifications